codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="30%"
 %}

-#### Deployment details

-**Deployment entries**
+#### Monitor deployment deails

-Each deployment entry displays the complete history of that deployment, by Git hash, Kubernetes services, and Argo applications:
+Each deployment entry displays the complete history of that deployment by Git hash, Kubernetes services, and Argo applications:

 {% include